dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 - Mention that the framework tries to define `@bind` to do the default thing for common input types, but it's possible to specify what you want to bind

 *demos: TodoList, with multiple levels of components*
+ - Create basic todo list example with TodoItem.cs and TodoList.razor being a self-contained UI
+   - See that your "add item" event handler can be an inline lambda, but it's nicer to make a method
+   - See how you can make the handler async if you want (e.g., with a Task.Delay) and it re-renders correctly
+ - On the textbox where the user enters a new item, also display the current value
+   - See it only updates when you tab out
+   - Use `@bind-value:event="oninput"`
+ - Factor out a `TodoListEditor` component that takes readonly `Text` and `IsDone` parameters
+   - Initially, it's a one-way binding.
+How do we propagate changes back to the parent?
+   - Add an `IsDoneChanged` parameter and invoke a callback that manually updates model and calls `StateHasChanged`
+   - Replace with `@bind-IsDone` (change param type to `EventCallback<bool>`).

 ## 03 Show order status